airbnb/epoxy/README.md

 First, diffing must process all models in your list, and so may affect performance for cases of more than hundreds of models.
 The diffing algorithm performs in linear time for most cases, but still must process all models in your list.
 Item moves are slow however, and in the worse case of shuffling all the models in the list the performance is (n^2)/2.

 Second, each diff must recompute each model's hashcode in order to determine item changes.
-Avoid including unnecessary computation in your hashcodes as that can signicantly slow down the diff.
+Avoid including unnecessary computation in your hash codes as that can significantly slow down the diff.

 Third, beware of changing model state unintentionally, such as with click listeners.
 For example, it is common to set a click listener on a model, which would then be set on a view when bound.
 An easy mistake here is using anonymous inner classes as click listeners, which would affect the model hashcode and require the view to be rebound when the model is updated or recreated.
 Instead, you can save a listener as a field to reuse with each model so that it does not change the model's hashcode.
 Another common mistake is modifying model state that affects the hashcode during a model's bind call.

 With these considerations in mind, avoid calling `notifyModelsChanged()` unnecessarily and batch your changes as much as possible.
 For very long lists of models, or for cases with many item moves, you may prefer to use manual notifications over automatic diffing in order to prevent frame drops.
-That being said, diffing is fairly fast and we have used it with up to 600 models with neglible performance impact.
+That being said, diffing is fairly fast and we have used it with up to 600 models with negligible performance impact.
 As always, profile your code and make sure it works for your specific situation.

+A note about the algorithm - We are using a custom diffing algorithm that we wrote in house.
+The Android Support Library class `DiffUtil` was released after we completed this work.
+We continue to use our original algorithm because in our tests it is roughly 35% faster than the DiffUtil.
+However, it does make some optimizations that use more memory than DiffUtil.
+We value the speed increase, but in the future may add the option to choose which algorithm you use.

 ## Binding Models